Heard about digital disruption and digital transformation? But what does it mean and what is the role of IT in business?

-And this is where the role of IT is changing.
-In many large forward-thinking organizations, the IT department is responsible for three things: The technology, of course – running it, acquiring and maintaining it, implementing new technologies and identifying technologies which will be useful or critical to strategic success.
-But IT now has a role which is deeply business focused; for example IT support in New York is becoming a central function for NYC business, not just an auxiliary department .
-They look at customers and their needs, and drive the changes needed to meet these needs.
+And this is where the role of IT in business is changing.
+In many large forward-thinking organizations, the IT department is responsible for three things: The technology, of course – running it, acquiring and maintaining it, implementing new technologies, and identifying technologies that will be useful or critical to strategic success.
+But IT now has a role that is deeply business-focused; for example, IT support in New York is becoming a central function for NYC business, not just an auxiliary department.
+They look at customers and their needs and drive the changes needed to meet these needs.
 They look at processes and workflows and drive the changes needed to optimize these.
 And they look beyond the IT platform – to the entire organizational delivery platform – the branches, the logistics, the staff.
 Finally, IT has a new leadership role.
 It is about scanning the environment and identifying challenges and opportunities that will affect the organization.
 Then they need to draw the attention of the entire organization to what they see and how they interpret it.
-Finally, IT has a role in affecting the culture of the organization – how quickly it moves, how close it is to its customers, suppliers and yes, its competition.
+Finally, IT has a role in affecting the culture of the organization – how quickly it moves, how close it is to its customers, suppliers, and yes, its competition.

-The new IT role involves running the technology, driving business change through technology and providing leadership in what you do and how you do it.
+The new IT role in business involves running the technology, driving business change through technology, and providing leadership in what you do and how you do it.

-The new role of IT is not to become the CEO or the new fix-all for the organization.
-They do not do marketing (although they help a lot), they don’t do HR, they don’t do finance and accounting.
-But to each element of the business they bring a unique perspective: They ask, because they are qualified to do so, “How can technology improve this function, interaction, product, and service.
+The new role of IT in business is not to become the CEO or the new fix-all for the organization.
+They do not do marketing (although they help a lot), they don’t do HR, and they don’t do finance and accounting.
+But to each element of the business, they bring a unique perspective: They ask because they are qualified to do so, “How can technology improve this function, interaction, product, and service?”

 The new IT function should be an ecosystem rather than a unit.

-The new role of IT requires a rethink of what IT is, how it should operate, and what its deliverables should be.
+The new role of IT in business requires a rethink of what IT is, how it should operate, and what its deliverables should be.